 Providing a peek at its anticipated results slated for release on Thursday, Bombardier reported that it expects its business jet revenues to be $1.3 billion, well ahead of what financial data aggregator Seeking Alpha said were analyst consensus estimates of $1.18 billion.
 Further, earnings appear to have outpaced expectations, with an EBITDA from continuing operations of $123 million.
 Seeking Alpha reported a consensus EBITDA estimate of $89 million.

 “The preliminary financial results we are sharing today validate the actions we have taken to reposition our business and reflect the progress we are making on our strategic priorities,” said Bombardier president and CEO Éric Martel.
 “The first quarter was a strong start to the year, with our cost-reduction initiatives beginning to contribute to the bottom line, continued progress of our Global 7500 learning curve, and robust demand supporting significant year-over-year margin expansion.”

-However, the company noted it received a letter from a holder of debt that matures in 2034 alleging that Bombardier’s sales of its transportation, regional jet, and aerostructures businesses were in breach of the loan covenants.
-Bombardier stressed that it believes the allegations are without merit and that the sales “enabled it to reposition the business, strengthen its balance sheet, accelerate de-leveraging, and better position Bombardier for long-term growth and value creation.”
+However, the company noted that it received a letter from a holder of debt that matures in 2034 alleging that Bombardier’s sales of its transportation, regional jet, and aerostructures businesses were in breach of the loan covenants.
+The airframer stressed that it believes the allegations are without merit and that the sales “enabled it to reposition the business, strengthen its balance sheet, accelerate de-leveraging, and better position Bombardier for long-term growth and value creation.”